Niue: Environment

 Niue is attempting to pursue a policy of "green growth".
-The Niue Island Organic Farmers Association is currently paving way to a Multilateral Environmental Agreement (MEA) committed to making Niue the world's first fully organic nation by 2020.
+The Niue Island Organic Farmers Association is currently paving the way to a Multilateral Environmental Agreement (MEA) designed to make Niue the world's first fully organic nation by 2020.

 As of 2012, Niue had one of the highest rates of greenhouse gas emissions per capita in the world, due to the small population of the country.
 Niue aimed to use 80% renewable energy by 2025.
 In July 2025, the target was shifted to early 2026.

 In July 2009, a solar panel system was installed, injecting about 50 kW into the Niue national power grid.
 This is nominally 6% of the average 833 kW electricity production.
 The solar panels are at Niue High School (20 kW), Niue Power Corporation office, (1.7 kW) and the Niue Foou Hospital (30 kW).
 The EU-funded grid-connected photovoltaic systems are supplied under the REP-5 programme and were installed recently by the Niue Power Corporation on the roofs of the high school and the power station office and on ground-mounted support structures in front of the hospital.
 They will be monitored and maintained by the NPC.

 Niue has established several solar power installations, including one near the Niue International Airport.

 In 2014, two additional solar power installations were added to the Niue national power grid.
 One was funded under PALM5 of Japan and is located outside the Tuila power station; so far, only this has battery storage.
 The second power station is under European Union funding; it is located opposite the Niue International Airport Terminal.

 In 2023, the governments of Niue and other island states at risk from climate change (Fiji, the Solomon Islands, Tuvalu, Tonga and Vanuatu) launched the "Port Vila Call for a Just Transition to a Fossil Fuel Free Pacific", calling for the phasing out of fossil fuels; a "rapid and just transition" to renewable energy; and a strengthening of environmental law, including introducing the crime of ecocide.

 In 2022, Niue declared its entire EEZ to be a marine park, though enforcement of that declaration would be a challenge.
 The entire Fisheries Division was reported to have only five staff and there were no locally based patrol boats.
 Enforcement would depend on stronger support from the New Zealand Defence Forces, though its ability to maintain a continuous presence was limited.